Research Topics

 Novel instruments and detectors are key for future research in elementary particle physics and virtually all other scientific domains.

-But these devices pose large challenges with their rapidly increasing data rates which far outpace the improvements in the performance of storage systems.
+These devices pose large challenges with their rapidly increasing data rates which far outpace the improvements in the performance of storage systems.
 It makes online data processing and reduction ever more crucial for the next generation of detector systems.
 The Software Defined Data Acquisition paradigm relies on HPC and Cloud resources to build more sophisticated data processing chains than what is currently possible with traditional approaches.
 The key research areas include low-latency networking, scheduling, and data flow management; parallel, heterogeneous, and approximate computing; parallel and quantum algorithms; advanced databases, workflow engines, and orchestration systems.